mixmesh/mixmesh/doc/rest/suggestions.md

 ### `/dj/player` (**PUT**)

-Used to (re)create a player.
+Used to (re)name a player and refresh its encryption keys.

-**NOTE**: Must be called prior to any other resource method calls.
-The player's keys will be recreated!!
+**BEWARE**: The player's encryption keys will be re-created!!
+All encrypted files managed by the system will be re-encrypted with the new keys.

 <table>
   <tr>